keyboardmedicNL/clipbot/readme.md

 }
 ```
 4. create a streamers.txt file in the config folder and add every streamer you want to poll on a new line, alternativly add the url to a txt file that contains the list to poll
-5. input the correct data and launch the script clipbot.py
+5. input the correct data and launch the script clipbot.py (start.bat on windows)
 * leave optional entries blank if you do not intent to use them but do include them otherwise the script will throw an error for example "webhooklogurl":""